Arts Tax: 503-865-4278

 111 SW Columbia St, Suite 600, Portland, OR 97201

-Net revenues from the Arts Education and Access Fund will be disbursed by the Revenue Bureau to six Portland area school districts and Regional Arts & Culture Council (RACC).
+Net revenues from the Arts Education and Access Fund are disbursed by the Revenue Division to six Portland area school districts and Regional Arts & Culture Council (RACC).
 The Citizen Oversight Committee is charged with reviewing the expenditures, progress and outcomes of the Arts Education & Access Fund and reporting their findings annually to City Council.

 Funds distributed to school districts will be used to hire certified arts or music education teachers for elementary school students for Kindergarten through 5th grade (K-5).